jgbrindle/RepData_PeerAssessment1/README.md

 ## Introduction

+updated slightly to test Rstudio linkage to Git

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike